MagnusLii/C-Programming-in-IoT-Devices-TX00EX72-3001/C/Embedded-Systems-Programming-TX00EX76-3001/Oma-tasks/Lab04/Readme.md

 described in Exercise 1, is also written to the log.

 The log must have the following properties:
-• Log starts from address 0 in the EEPROM.
+* Log starts from address 0 in the EEPROM.
-• First two kilobytes (2048 bytes) of EEPROM are used for the log.
+* First two kilobytes (2048 bytes) of EEPROM are used for the log.
-• Each log entry is reserved 64 bytes. o First entry is at address 0, second at address 64, third at address 128, etc. o Log can contain up to 32 entries.
+* Each log entry is reserved 64 bytes.
+* First entry is at address 0, second at address 64, third at address 128, etc.
+* Log can contain up to 32 entries.
-• A log entry consists of a string that contains maximum 61 characters, a terminating null character (zero) and two-byte CRC that is used to validate the integrity of the data.
+* A log entry consists of a string that contains maximum 61 characters, a terminating null character (zero) and two-byte CRC that is used to validate the integrity of the data.
 A maximum length log entry uses all 64 bytes.
 A shorter entry will not use all reserved bytes.
 The string must contain at least one character.
-• When a log entry is written to the log, the string is written to the log including the terminating zero.
+* When a log entry is written to the log, the string is written to the log including the terminating zero.
-Immediately after the terminating zero follows a 16-bit CRC, MSB first followed by LSB. o Entry is written to the first unused (invalid) location that is available. o If the log is full then the log is erased first and then entry is written to address 0.
+Immediately after the terminating zero follows a 16-bit CRC, MSB first followed by LSB.
+* Entry is written to the first unused (invalid) location that is available.
+* If the log is full then the log is erased first and then entry is written to address 0.
-• User can read the content of the log by typing read and pressing enter. o Program starts reading and validating log entries starting from address zero.
-If a valid string is found it is printed and program reads string from the next location. o A string is valid if the first character is not zero, there is a zero in the string before index 62, and the string passes the CRC validation. o Printing stops when an invalid string is encountered or the end log are is reached.
+* User can read the content of the log by typing read and pressing enter.
+* Program starts reading and validating log entries starting from address zero.
+If a valid string is found it is printed and program reads string from the next location.
+* A string is valid if the first character is not zero, there is a zero in the string before index 62, and the string passes the CRC validation.
+* Printing stops when an invalid string is encountered or the end log are is reached.
-• User can erase the log by typing erase and pressing enter. o Erasing is done by writing a zero at the first byte of every log entry.
+* User can erase the log by typing erase and pressing enter.
+* Erasing is done by writing a zero at the first byte of every log entry.
 Figure 1 Structure of log in EEPROM
 Use following code for CRC-calculation
 (adapted from: https://stackoverflow.com/questions/10564491/function-to-calculate-a-crc16-checksum )